Our mission is to foster a community of book lovers who cherish freedom of speech and British values.

 Mum was never without a book, whether it was the imaginative worlds of old-style sci-fi, the mysteries of Agatha Christie, the nostalgic charm of Enid Blyton, the witty antics of Jeeves and Wooster, or the historical richness of Norah Lofts.
 These stories shaped her; reading was a lifeline.
 Books were her escape and her strength.
 She believed reading wasn’t just a pastime but a way to navigate the world.

-Every book you choose from our shelves carries forward her legacy, connecting you to the values she cherished - truth, tradition, and the enduring power of the written word.
+Every book you choose from my shelves carries forward her legacy, connecting you to the values she cherished - truth, tradition, and the enduring power of the written word.
 Step into Oldspeak Bookshop to sip tea, turn pages, and reconnect with what matters.

 This shop is her legacy, my tribute, and a haven for those that honour Britain’s past and defend its future.